rudresh051/DSA-Questions/JavaQuestionsSolutions/JavaNotes/nj_204/Lecture3.md

 (constant variables are the variables, whose values are fixed throughout the program)
 Example: MIN_PRIORITY, MAX_PRIORITY, NORM_PRIORITY

-* Java programming language belongs to c family programming language, i.e. most of basic
+* Java programming language belongs to C family programming language, i.e. most of basic
 programming constructs of Java are similar to the c language with some minor changes

-like :- operators, if-else, loops switch case, etc.
+Like :- operators, if-else, loops switch case, etc.

 ## Data Types
 Before representing the data , first we have to confirm type of the data, by using data types